telefonicaid/iotagent-ul/docs/usermanual.md

 curl -X GET 'http://localhost:7896/iot/d?i=motion001&k=4jggokgpepnvsb2uv4s40d59ov&getCmd=1' -i
 ```

--   Example of the HTTP response sent by IOTA in the case of polling commands:
+-   Example of the HTTP response sent by IOTA in the case of polling commands (and only one command is stored for that device):

 ```
 200 OK

-Robot1@turn|left#Robot1@move|20
+Robot1@turn|left
 ```

 #### MQTT binding